ga4gh/ga4gh-starter-kit-passport-ui/README.md

 ```
 docker images
 ```
-You should see an image for the repository `ga4gh/ga4gh-starter-kit-passport-ui-node` with the tag `latest`
+You should see an image for the repository `ga4gh/ga4gh-starter-kit-passport-ui-node`

 ***
 ###### Running the Docker Compose